Green Card for Canadians Marrying a U.S. Citizen

 With the exception of those in H-1B status or L-1 status, Canadians with a pending adjustment of status application cannot travel outside the United States until their green card is approved.
 Otherwise, the green card application may be considered abandoned.
 Advance Parole is not available to Canadians applying for a green card through consular processing.

 When applying for adjustment of status through marriage, the Canadian may also submit an application for Advance Parole.
-This would permit them to travel outside the United States and return while their green card application is still pending.
+This would permit them to travel outside the United States and return while their green card application is still pending, provided that the need for travel was urgent.

 Learn More About How a Canadian Married to an American Can Apply for a Marriage Green Card